 - 1 teaspoon baking soda

-- Optional add-ins: chocolate chips, cranberries, cherries, toasted nuts, etc)
+- chocolate chips cranberries, cherries, toasted nuts, etc

-- In a mixer, beat he palm shortening and sugar until creamy.
+In a mixer, beat the coconut oil and sugar until creamy.

 With the mixer on, sprinkle in the baking powder, baking soda, sea salt, and guar gum.